Emerging Leaders Fellowship Program

 - Volunteer for a leadership role within their state/local Montessori association.

-Who may apply?
-Any individual who seeks to become a leader in the Montessori community, is a current member of AMS, and holds an active AMS-recognized Montessori teaching credential is eligible.
+- Holds an active AMS-recognized Montessori teaching credential.
 AMS recognizes credentials from AMS, the Association Montessori Internationale (AMI), and any other program accredited by the Montessori Accreditation Council for Teacher Education (MACTE).

 AMS is committed to diversity within the Montessori community, including the backgrounds of its leaders.
 To that end, we encourage applications from global AMS members, people of color, LGBTQ people, and other marginalized communities.